-6.4.24.6 Amend the heading above 6.4.24.6 to read “Special form radioactive material approved under the 1985, 1985 (as amended 1990), 1996, 1996 (revised), 1996 (as amended 2003), 2005, 2009 and 2012 editions of the IAEA Regulations for the Safe Transport of Radioactive Material”.

-Amend the paragraph to read as follows:

-“Special form radioactive material manufactured to a design which had received unilateral approval by the competent authority under the 1985, 1985 (as amended 1990), 1996, 1996 (revised), 1996 (as amended 2003), 2005, 2009 and 2012 editions of the IAEA Regulations for the Safe Transport of Radioactive Material may continue to be used when in compliance with the mandatory management system in accordance with the applicable requirements of 1.5.3.1.
-There shall be no new manufacture of special form radioactive material to a design that had received unilateral approval by the competent authority under the 1985 or 1985 (as amended 1990) editions of the IAEA Regulations for the Safe Transport of Radioactive Material.
-No new manufacture of special form radioactive material to a design that had received unilateral approval by the competent authority under the 1996, 1996 (revised), 1996 (as amended 2003), 2005, 2009 and 2012 editions of the IAEA Regulations for the Safe Transport of Radioactive Material shall be permitted to commence after 31 December 2025.”

 Chapter 6.5

+Add in Chapter 6.5 similar text as in 6.1.4.8.8 adapted for IBCs as follows:

+Add the following new [6.5.4.6]:

+“6.5.4.6 Use of recycled plastics material

-6.1.4.8.8 Where recycled plastics material is used for production of new packaging, the specific properties of the recycled material shall be assured and documented regularly as part of a quality assurance programme recognised by the competent authority.
+Where recycled plastics material is used for production of new IBC, the specific properties of the recycled material shall be assured and documented regularly as part of a quality assurance programme recognised by the competent authority.
 The quality assurance programme shall include a record of proper pre-sorting and verification that each batch of recycled plastics material has the proper melt flow rate, density, and tensile yield strength, consistent with that of the design type manufactured from such recycled material.
-This necessarily includes knowledge about the packaging material from which the recycled plastics have been derived, as well as the awareness of the prior contents of those packagings if those prior contents might reduce the capability of new packaging produced using that material.
-In addition, the packaging manufacturer's quality assurance programme under 6.1.1.4 shall include performance of the mechanical design type test in 6.1.5 on packagings manufactured from each batch of recycled plastics material.
+This necessarily includes knowledge about the [packaging] material from which the recycled plastics have been derived, as well as the awareness of the prior contents of those [packagings] if those prior contents might reduce the capability of new IBC produced using that material.
+In addition, the IBC manufacturer's quality assurance programme under 6.5.4.1 shall include performance of the mechanical design type test in 6.5.6 on IBCs manufactured from each batch of recycled plastics material.
 In this testing, stacking performance may be verified by appropriate dynamic compression testing rather than static load testing.

-NOTE: ISO 16103:2005 – "Packaging – Transport packaging for dangerous goods - Recycled plastics material" provides additional guidance on procedures to be followed in approving the use of recycled plastics material.6.5.1.1.2 Amend to read as follows:
+NOTE: ISO 16103:2005 – "Packaging – Transport packaging for dangerous goods - Recycled plastics material" provides additional guidance on procedures to be followed in approving the use of recycled plastics material.
+These guidelines have been developed based on the experience of the manufacturing of drums and jerricans from recycled plastics material and as such may need to be adapted for other types of packagings, IBCs and large packagings made of recycled plastics material.”

+6.5.1.1.2 Amend to read as follows:

 “6.5.1.1.2 The requirements for IBCs in 6.5.3 are based on IBCs currently in use.
 In order to take into account progress in science and technology, there is no objection to the use of IBCs having specifications different from those in 6.5.3 and 6.5.5, provided that they are equally effective, acceptable to the competent authority and able to successfully fulfil the requirements described in 6.5.4 and 6.5.6.
-Methods of inspection and testing other than those described in these Regulations are acceptable, provided they are equivalent.”
+Methods of inspection and testing other than those described in RID/ADR are acceptable, provided they are equivalent.”

 6.5.2.1.2 Add a new 6.5.2.1.2 to read as follows: